Fuyukai/pg-purepy/docs/api-midlevel.rst

     Querying to the server is protected by a lock, as only one query can be issued at once.
 Allowing multiple queries simultaneously would require complex tracking logic for incoming messages, and wouldn't help anyway because the server only processes one query at a time.

-    If you want the ability to do queries simultaneously, use the high-level API.

 Querying, Eagerly
 -----------------